Writing Style Guide

 - Incorrect: Assistant professor of computer science and engineering Xiaolei Huang gave a lecture.

 - Incorrect: John Smith, Professor of English, received a grant.

-- Incorrect: Alan J. Snyder, Vice President for Research and Graduate Studies, gave a talk.
+- Incorrect: Anand Jagota, Vice Provost for Research, gave a talk.

 Capitalize the full title of an endowed chair or professorship.

 - Correct: Arup K. SenGupta, P.C.
 Rossin Professor of Civil and Environmental Engineering and professor of chemical engineering

 - Incorrect: Arup K. SenGupta, P.C.
 Rossin Professor of civil and environmental engineering and professor of chemical engineering

 On second reference (in the body of a story), use only the person's last name.
 This applies to all persons.
 Do not use the terms Dr. or Prof.

 - Correct: Huang gave credit to her students.